Free for All (film): Production

 The film was based on a story by Herbert Clyde Lewis called Patent Applied For.
 In August 1947 Universal announced they had purchased the story and it would be the first film made by producer-writer Robert Buckner under Buckner's new contract with the studio.

 In May 1949 the studio announced the film would be called Hot Water and would star Ann Blyth, who had recently been put on suspension by the studio; her casting meant the suspension was lifted.
 The project meant Buckner's proposed film Paradise Lost, 1949 was pushed back on Universal's schedule.

 In May 1949 Robert Cummings was cast in the male lead and Charles Barton was appointed director.
 In June the title was changed to Free for All.

 Filming started in Washington in June 1949.
 The Daughters of the American Revolution opposed filming comedy scenes at Mount Vernon.
 A compromise was reached where the scenes were shot at the grounds but not inside the shrine.
 There were twenty days filming at the studio.

+Reception

+Filmink called it "a weak comedy, not helped by the fact that his [Cummings'] co-star was Ann Blyth – Cummings couldn’t carry a film on his own shoulders if the material was weak, he needed someone strong to bounce off."